publicimageltd/workdir/README.md

 The most used function will probably be `workdir-visit-or-create-worksheet`.
 This function presents a list of all current worksheets.
-The user can either select one of those and switch to it, or enter a non-matching name to create a new workdir.
+The user can either switch to one of those or enter a non-matching name to create a new workdir.

 The second most used function (at least for me) is `workdir-archive`.
-When a project is finished, select it via the interactive prompt, affirm that it will be moved to the predefined directory, and you're done.
-The directory will not be archived if there are any unsaved files in it.
-You can call `workdir-save-and-kill-buffers` to safe all buffers belonging to the current worktree.
+When a project is finished, select any workdir and move it to a predefined directory.
+The operation will be canceled if there are any unsaved files in the directory to be moved.
+Use `workdir-save-and-kill-buffers` to safe all buffers belonging to the current worktree.

-If you want to look up one of the archived workdirs, call `workdir-visit-worksheet` with a prefix.
+To find a file in one of the archived workdirs, call `workdir-visit-worksheet` with a prefix.
 You will be offered a list of all known directories in which you might find workdirs.